 Wearing of Masks

-The Covid Traffic Light Framework advises that even at the lowest level (Green), face coverings are encouraged indoors, so wearing masks by both myself, the student (and their parents if in attendance) will be a requirement for in-person lessons.
+Wearing masks by both myself, the student (and their parents if in attendance) will be a requirement for in-person lessons.
 Students are expected to have their own masks and be wearing them prior to entry to the Studio.

 SUSPENDING LESSONS FOR A TERM